Skip to main content

 Architecture Overview

-Vexidus is a Layer 1 blockchain built on seven integrated pillars.
+Vexidus is a Layer 1 blockchain built on eight integrated pillars.
 This page provides a high-level view of the system architecture, transaction lifecycle, and how the pillars compose.

-2. HyperSync Consensus -- Leader rotation with weighted selection, jailing, and reputation scoring.
+2. HyperSync Consensus + Vexcel -- Leader rotation with weighted selection, adaptive attestation DAG for global latency fairness, jailing, and reputation scoring.

 4. VSA v2 -- Smart accounts with Ed25519 + Dilithium3 dual-signature quantum hardening.
 Includes VNS (.vex name service) as an identity extension.